AwatHabibi/index-coding-project/README.md

 #### Known bugs: None.

-# Here is the link to GitHub for this project  https://github.com/AwatHabibi/index-coding-project
+# Here is the link to GitHub Pages link for this project  https://awathabibi.github.io/index-coding-project/

 # Heres a link to github pages repository https://github.com/AwatHabibi?tab=repositories